 (Radiological Society of America)

 Being too reliant on smartphones can have severe consequences for brain activity.
-Researchers at Radiological Society of America examined a group of teenagers with different levels of smartphone addiction.
-They found that smartphone addiction not only slows down certain brain functions, but can also lead to depression and anxiety.
-The good news is that it’s treatable through cognitive behavioural therapy.
+Researchers at the Radiological Society of America examined a group of teenagers with different levels of smartphone addiction.
+They found that smartphone addiction not only slows down certain brain functions but can also lead to depression and anxiety.
+The good news is that it’s treatable through cognitive behavioral therapy.

 (Common Sense Media)